-Earthquakes can cause huge waves in the Ocean called, Tsunamis.
+Earthquakes can cause huge waves in the oceans, called Tsunamis.

 Tectonic plates are around 62 miles (99 km) thick.

-The movement of the plates causing an earthquake has formed large mountains, such as the Andes and the Himalayas.
+The movement of the plates creating an earthquake has formed large mountains, such as the Andes and the Himalayas.

-Normally before and after a large earthquake you would get smaller earthquakes, the ones before are called foreshocks, and the ones after is called aftershocks.
+Normally before and after a large earthquake, you would get smaller earthquakes, the ones before are called foreshocks, and the ones after are called aftershocks.